brian-dawn/brian-dawn.github.io/src/content/blog/dotfiles.md

 banner: "/planet01.png"
 ---

-Over the years I've used several different methods of tracking my dotfiles.
-I've been using a specific method of leveraging git that I have been using for many years now without change.
-Running `git init` inside your home directory is not ideal because it means that your tools will always think you are inside a git repo anywhere that you are.
+I track my dotfiles with just plain `git`.
+Here's how I do it without making my system think I'm always inside a git repo.

 All credit for this method goes to user StreakyCobra on the [dreaded orange site](https://news.ycombinator.com/item?id=11070797).

-With that said here's what I did to start using this way of doing things:
+Here's what I did to start using this way of doing things:

     git init --bare $HOME/.dotfiles-repo
     alias config='/usr/bin/git --git-dir=$HOME/.dotfiles-repo/ --work-tree=$HOME'